 Luos is designed with the conviction that the development of electronic systems should be made easier than it is today.
 Indeed, most of the time should be spent developing applications and behaviors rather than consuming time and money on over-complex boards' technicalities and communication.

 For example, adding a new sensor —for instance, a distance sensor— to a system you are conceiving should not take more than a few minutes, even on a fully developed and complex ready-to-produce electronic device.

 Luos allows you to try, test, and iterate faster on any project to design what users really want.

-Luos works like microservices architecture in the software world, and a distributed operating systems: it encapsulates any software or hardware function to make it communicate and work with any other encapsulated module, however it was developed, either on bare metal or on top of an embedded OS.
+Luos works like a microservices architecture ↗ designed for the software world, and a containerization platform.
+It encapsulates any software or hardware functions to make them communicate and work with any other encapsulated service, no matter how they were developed, either on bare metal or on top of an embedded OS.

-If you have questions about a specific topic, you can refer or ask it on the Luos' Forum.
-And if you have suggestions about this documentation don't hesitate to create pull requests.
+If you have questions about a specific topic, you can check out and post messages in our Luos' community on Reddit ↗.
+And if you have suggestions about this documentation, don't hesitate to create pull requests.